 Opioid abuse and addiction are unfortunately common problems in modern society.
 From prescription medications, such as OxyContin and Vicodin, to illegal drugs, such as heroin, opioids are commonly abused for purposes of both self-medication and recreation.
 Regardless of the reasons why a person misuses an opioid, he or she runs the risk of experiencing a wide range of severely negative effects.
 Opioids are highly addictive substances that are used both to alleviate pain and to induce a relaxed euphoric state.
 Because opioid users can develop tolerance to these substances, they can quickly find themselves using increasingly larger or more potent doses of the drug, which puts them in greater jeopardy of experiencing health issues, cognitive damage, or even death from overdose.

-At Bowling Green, we understand the unique struggles and challenges that accompany opioid abuse and addiction.
-Throughout more than three decades of helping men and women who are struggling with a substance use disorder, we have developed highly specialized programming that is specifically designed to address not only the symptoms of opioid abuse and addiction, but also the underlying or co-occurring disorders that may have led to or been exacerbated by this behavior.
-At Bowling Green, we have created a safe and secure environment where talented treatment professionals guide struggling individuals out of the depths of addiction and onto the path of hope, healing, and long-term recovery.
+At Bowling Green Brandywine, located in Kennett Square, PA, we understand the unique struggles and challenges that accompany opioid abuse and addiction.
+Throughout more than three decades of helping men and women at our addiction treatment and rehab center who are struggling with a substance use disorder, we have developed highly specialized programming that is specifically designed to address not only the symptoms of opioid abuse and addiction, but also the underlying or co-occurring disorders that may have led to or been exacerbated by this behavior.
+At Bowling Green, we have created a safe and secure environment where talented treatment professionals guide struggling individuals at our addiction treatment and rehab center out of the depths of addiction and onto the path of hope, healing, and long-term recovery.

 The devastation of opioid addiction is not limited to the damage that is inflicted upon the addicted individual.
 Friends, family members, and others who care about or are dependent upon the addicted person are likely to be impacted by this problematic behavior.
 For these people, the disruption that addiction introduces into their lives is often accompanied by the pain of seeing their loved one in crisis and the mistaken belief that they are powerless to make a difference.